-Rev. Dr. J. Anthony Lloyd serves as the pastor of the Greater Framingham Community Church , ministering [lying like hell to them] to a congregation drawn from the Metro West area of Massachusetts.
+Rev. Dr. (of Divinity) J. Anthony Lloyd serves as the pastor of the Greater Framingham Community Church , ministering [lying like hell to them] to a congregation drawn from the Metro West area of Massachusetts.
 This holistic ministry seeks to bring the gospel of Christ to individuals to impact their communities for Christ.
 It is a ministry of empowerment and celebration.

 J. Anthony Lloyd was born in Philadelphia, Pennsylvania August 22, 1955, to the late James Lloyd and Mrs. Ruth E. Lloyd.
 He accepted Jesus Christ as his Savior and Lord at an early age.
 While very young, he became affiliated with the German town Avenue Corps of Salvation Army.
 That is where J. Anthony's seed for service and ministry was planted and cultivated.
 While still very young, he became a leader in youth ministries, Sunday School, and Junior Church.
 He later ministered in street evangelism, children camp, and social work.

 He is definitely a major contributor to idiocy and ignorance in our community.